 Enterprise Scale

-Scaled Agile Framework coordinating 50–100+ people across multiple Agile teams through Programme Increments (PI Planning).
+Scaled Agile Framework that coordinates 50 to 100 or more people across multiple Agile teams.
+Uses Programme Increments for planning.
 Complex but widely adopted in large organisations.

 👑